-I have had innumerable conversations over the course of the last couple years with all sorts of people that have all gone in exactly the same direction and ended in exactly the same way.
-These conversations have accelerated in recent months, sadly they are become a reoccurring theme in life.
+Over the course of the last couple years I have had innumerable conversations with all sorts of people that have all gone in exactly the same direction and ended in exactly the same way.

-It typically begins with me and another person complaining about the brokenness of our political system and culture.
-We whine about what a flaming-hot mess everything is right now and marvel at how quickly it got this way.
+The convo typically begins with me and the other person complaining about the brokenness of our political system and culture.
+We whine about what a flaming-hot mess everything is and marvel at how quickly it got this way.
 We grouse about big government, big business, and the creepy relationship that’s evolving between the two.
 We debate where we think all this is going and it never lands anywhere positive or encouraging.
 We moan about the collapse of our republic and bellyache about how our leaders have taken to using the Constitution as toilet paper (metaphorically speaking of course).
 We discuss marriage, family, children, gender, education and the general lack of interest most people have in God, repentance or the church.
-We marvel at the idiotic lies our culture believes about just about everything.
+We discuss the idiotic lies our culture believes about just about everything.
 Then just as we come to the point of exhausting these issues one or the other of us will inevitably say:

 “I sure wish someone would standup and fight all this craziness”.

-It hit me out of nowhere (as truth usually does) the other night that there are people fighting.
+It hit me out of nowhere (as truth usually does) that people are fighting.
 There is chorus of good, godly, positive voices fighting the foolishness and evil that has stubbornly taken root in our culture.
-Moreover, good people have been fighting this crap for decades.
-For as long as I can remember there has been a plethora of organizations and ministries one-hundred-percent dedicated to fighting myriad of social and political evils of our time.
+Good people have been fighting this crap for decades.
+For as long as I can remember there has been a plethora of organizations and ministries one-hundred-percent dedicated to fighting the myriad of social and political evils of our time.
 Furthermore, most conservatives I know routinely contact their legislative representatives about bills related to political and social issues.
 Those same people also regularly vote, sign petitions and donate money to political and social organizations that fight for conservative values and biblical truth.

-As I was processing through all that, I was struck with an even harder truth: This is happening because the people who do know truth aren’t repenting of their sins or seeking to make changes God has told them to make.
-The truth is our culture is rotting from within because those in the church have wanted everyone else to change while choosing to stay exactly the same.
+Then I was struck with an even harder truth: This is happening because the people who do know truth aren’t repenting of their sins or seeking to make changes God has told them to make.
+Our culture is rotting from within because those in the church have wanted everyone else to change while choosing to stay exactly the same.

 At this point my mind was flooded with questions.
 Like: